 Oral polio vaccine is extremely important and should be given to a baby when due.
-At 46th week, it is the second dose that a baby is given since the time of his birth.
+Get information about pulse polio immunisation dates in your area and get your baby vaccinated.

-This is the first time that a baby gets this vaccination.
+Baby gets this vaccination after completion of 9 months.
+So, get it done if not given till this age.
 As the name suggests, it guards the baby against 3 diseases namely, mumps, measles, and rubella.

 3. Typhoid Conjugate Vaccine